-The recipe is super simple and needs only a few ingredients so it's great for home bartenders.
-While I typically don't like to add special ingredients to my cocktails, the wassail makes sense.
+While I typically don’t like to add special ingredients to my cocktails, the wassail makes sense.
 The store-bought version is non-alcoholic so the kids can totally drink it too.
+And you can likely find a version at other stores too.

 After just a few times making it, you'll no longer even really need to measure.
 Seriously, it's damn near foolproof.
 It's a go-to vodka recipe at this time of year.

-Serving them in a copper mug makes everything seem extra festive and keeps the drink chilled to perfection.
+Serving this Christmas Mule drink in a copper mug makes everything seem extra festive and keeps the drink chilled to perfection.
+A simple, fragrant garnish finishes off the drink and makes it party-ready.

 Ingredients